akdo3/akdo-Library/README.md

 Fly = Name of the Toggle, Must be in "".
 You Will Fly = This is the Info, Must be in "", If you dont need it make only this "".

-Contribution
+Suggestions
-We encourage contributions to improve the akdo UI Library!
-If you have any suggestions, bug reports, or feature requests, feel free to submit a pull request or open an issue.
+We encourage suggestions to improve akdo Library!
+If you have any suggestions, error reports or feature requests, feel free to send them to this Discor server [].

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-markdown
-Copy code

 ### Key Improvements:
 1. **Clearer Structure**: I've broken down the sections more clearly, improving readability.